DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step1.md

 ### Verify installation

-Once the installation is complete, you can verify everything was successful by reviewing the status of running pods using the following command:
+You can verify everything was successful by reviewing the status of running pods using the following command:

 `kubectl get pods`{{execute T1}}

-Once all pods are in a ready status, as illustrated in the following output, you can proceed to the next step.
+Check that all pods ready/running, as illustrated in the following output.

 ```shell
 NAME                                                              READY   STATUS    RESTARTS   AGE